gitlabhq/gitlabhq/doc/integration/github.md

 If you are attempting to import projects from GitHub Enterprise with a self-signed certificate and the imports are failing, you will need to disable SSL verification.
-It should be disabled by adding `verify_ssl` to `false` to the provider configuration.
+It should be disabled by adding `verify_ssl` to `false` in the provider configuration and changing the global Git `sslVerify` option to `false` in the GitLab server.

 For omnibus package: